acidstout/openweathermap-widget/README.md

 `[weather location="2657896" openweathermap_api_key="<insert your API key here>"]`

+Please note that I do not provide an empty index.php file with my WordPress plugins, because security by obscurity is poor man's choice instead of using a proper configuration.

 ## Settings
 * Location: Enter something like Long Beach, CA or just Los Angeles.
 Alternatively just enter the location ID as provided on the OpenWeatherMap.org website.
 * Units: °F or °C (default).